vialab/SMT/readme.md

 SMT supports multiple input sources for Touch events: SmartSDK, Windows Touch (requires http://www.microsoft.com/en-au/download/details.aspx?id=30679), TUIO, Mouse Emulation, Android, and Leap Motion.

+SMT can be used in Windows, Mac and Linux environments.

 Installation Instructions:
 	1 - Install Processing 2.0+ if you do not have it already 2 - Processing Menu bar->sketch->Import Library->Add Library